Baglecake/Local-DDx/v7_4/v7_4_performance_report.md

 ## Executive Summary

-This reports on the performance of the LDDx v7 multi-agent collaborative diagnostic system performance across 30 clinical cases using dual Meta-Llama-3-8B-Instruct-GPTQ large language models.
+This report details the performance of the LDDx v7 multi-agent collaborative diagnostic system performance across 30 clinical cases using dual instances of the Meta-Llama-3-8B-Instruct-GPTQ large language model.

 ### Key Findings